google/differential-privacy/differential_privacy.md

 # Differential privacy

-Differential privacy offers a tradeoff between the accuracy of aggregations over statistical databases (e.g. mean) and the chance of learning something about individual records in the database.
+Differential privacy offers a tradeoff between the accuracy of aggregations over statistical databases (for example, mean) and the chance of learning something about individual records in the database.
 This tradeoff is an easily configured parameter; you can increase privacy by decreasing the accuracy of your statistics (or vice versa).
 Unlike other anonymization schemes (such as k-anonymity) that